 • attempting to commit, or aiding or abetting the commission of, any of these acts.

-Trafficking in persons for the purpose of organ removal is the recruitment, transportation, transfer, harbouring, or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability, or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of the removal of organs.’
-(Declaration of Istanbul 2018)
+Trafficking in persons for the purpose of organ removal is the recruitment, transportation, transfer, harbouring, or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability, or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of the removal of organs’ “, Transplantation Society and International Society of Nephrology (2018).

-The 2018 updated Declaration also made much clearer the distinction between travelling abroad for a transplant and transplant tourism stating:
+The 2018 updated Declaration also made much clearer the distinction between travelling abroad for a transplant and transplant tourism, stating:

-‘Travel for transplantation becomes transplant tourism, and thus unethical, if it involves trafficking in persons for the purpose of organ removal or trafficking in human organs, or if the resources (organs, professionals and transplant centres) devoted to providing transplants to non-resident patients undermine the country’s ability to provide transplant services for its own population.’
-(Transplantation Society and International Society of Nephrology 2018)
+Travel for transplantation becomes transplant tourism, and thus unethical, if it involves trafficking in persons for the purpose of organ removal or trafficking in human organs, or if the resources (organs, professionals and transplant centres) devoted to providing transplants to non-resident patients undermine the country’s ability to provide transplant services for its own population.
+(Transplantation Society and International Society of Nephrology, 2018)

 With these influential definitions in mind, the different patterns of tackling organ trafficking are illustrated with a focus on India, Nepal, Pakistan and finally China, where it remains a particularly persistent crime.
-The type of offences varies greatly however from one country to another and illustrate the difficulties of both effective legislation against and policing of HTOR and organ trafficking.
+The type of offences vary greatly however from one country to another and illustrate the difficulties of both effective legislation against and policing of HTOR and organ trafficking.

-Organ Trafficking in India
+Organ trafficking in India

-The Transplantation of Human Organs Act (THOA) 1994 (Indian Society of Organ Transplantation 1994) was implemented in India in early 1995.
+The Transplantation of Human Organs Act (THOA) 1994 (Indian Society of Organ Transplantation, 1994) was implemented in India in early 1995.
 The Act was needed both to recognise the criteria of brain death as acceptable to permit organ donation and also to combat trafficking in human organs.
 Under THOA, permitted expenses included reimbursement of loss of earnings to the donor, but other payments were restricted.
 Donation was only permitted to close family members.
-Advertisements to obtain of or sell an organ were also regulated and violations punishable.
+Advertisements to obtain or sell an organ were also regulated and violations punishable.

-One of the legal loopholes however was that non-related donations were allowed, where the donor could prove evidence of ‘affection and attachment’ to the recipient to a local authorization committee, to demonstrate it was not a commercial transaction.
-This resulted in organ traders staging photos and forging documents to mislead such committees into thinking brokered vendors were friends of the recipient (Raza and Worrall 2012, 87).
-The effectiveness of THOA 1994 in reducing organ trafficking also appears to have been severely compromised by India’s determination to maintain its importance as a centre for medical tourism (including provision of transplants to foreign nationals) whilst simultaneously trying to comply with increasing international pressure against organ trafficking.
+One of the legal loopholes however was that non-related donations were allowed, where the donor could prove evidence of ‘affection and attachment’ to the recipient to a local authorisation committee, to demonstrate it was not a commercial transaction.
+This resulted in organ traders staging photos and forging documents to mislead such committees into thinking brokered vendors were friends of the recipient (Raza and Skordis-Worrall, 2012: 87).
+The effectiveness of THOA 1994 in reducing organ trafficking also appears to have been severely compromised by India’s determination to maintain its importance as a centre for medical tourism (including provision of transplants to foreign nationals) while simultaneously trying to comply with increasing international pressure against organ trafficking.
 Even after the Declaration of Istanbul 2008 stated both organ trafficking and transplant tourism should be banned, India appeared reluctant to curb the latter.

-‘The Government of India opposes organ trafficking and has a nuanced position on medical tourism’ cautiously suggest some Indian researchers, who continue,
+‘The Government of India opposes organ trafficking and has a nuanced position on medical tourism’, cautiously suggest some Indian researchers, who continue:

-‘India is hub (sic) of ‘Medical Tourism’ since many of the hospitals in India are comparable in expertise with the western standards while the cost is much cheaper.
+India is hub [sic] of ‘Medical Tourism’ since many of the hospitals in India are comparable in expertise with the western standards while the cost is much cheaper.
 India is promoting ‘Medical Tourism’ as a policy.
-Transplant of Human Organs Act, 1994, does not prohibit foreign nationals from getting the transplant done in India’.
-(Agarwal et al 2012, 112)
+Transplant of Human Organs Act, 1994, does not prohibit foreign nationals from getting the transplant done in India.
+(Agarwal et al, 2012: 112)